jhorology/gulp-nks-replace-mapping/README.md

 #### data
   Type: `String` or `Object` or `function(file, mapping [,callback])`

-  The mapping source file path or mapping object or function.
+  The replacement source file path or mapping object or function.

 #### function (file, mapping [,callbak])